pm1000/GoCompiler/README.md

 - Lab01 got moved to the Lab01 folder.
 - Lab03 is based on Lab02 and is implemented in the Lab02 folder.
+- Lab04 is also implemented in the Lab02 folder.
+(All relevant methods are implemented in the CompileController class).